otwcode/open-doors-code/README.md

 | -od | output_database   | Name of the database the final tables should be created in (default "od_sgf") |
 | -df | default_fandom    | Default fandom to use.
 Optional - the column will only be populated with fandoms from the TW sheet if this is blank. |

+## Other Scripts

+### Remove DNI from Open Doors tables

+Given a comma-separated list of story ids specified in the `story_ids_to_remove` parameter, deletes the corresponding rows from the `table_prefix`_stories table in the final output database.

+Syntax: